vonuyvicoo/taclobanwifiportals/README.md

 The author does **not** condone or support any misuse of this tool, and assumes **no responsibility** for any actions taken using the contents of this repository.

 > Wi-Fi solutions providers should take note of this security vulnerability.
-> If you need someone to implement proper security measures, contact us at [sanghaya.org](https://sanghaya.org).

 Use responsibly and ethically. ⚠️

 ---